 - Don’t talk publicly, including online, about your participation in a clinical trial.

 - Don’t post about your experience in the trial, including about side effects or about how you think the drug is working.

 - Don’t solicit trial advice or information from online friends or people other than the clinical coordinator or primary investigator at your clinical trial site.

 - Don’t respond to questions or comments online related to the trial you’re involved in.
 If you do see trial posts online, please tell Myotonic or your trial site.

 - Don’t share or take anonymous advice from “experts” online.

 The need for confidentiality during clinical trials is a critical issue for our community.
 Help spread the word by posting these tips on Facebook and elsewhere.
-If you see misinformation in online forums, groups or group discussions, point people to verified, accurate information provided in places such as MDF's Study & Trial Resource Center.
+If you see misinformation in online forums, groups or group discussions, point people to verified, accurate information provided in places such as Myotonic's Study & Trial Resource Center.

 Thank you!
 You are helping change the face and future of this disease.
 You are an essential part of Care and a Cure for DM.